 Did you know that most Americans must have health insurance?

-After January 15, 2019 you won’t be able to get financial assistance at Connect for Health Colorado until the next open enrollment period unless you have a qualifying life event.
+2020 open enrollment at Connect for Health Colorado begins on November 1, 2019 and ends on January 15, 2020.
+After then you won’t be able to get financial assistance at Connect for Health Colorado until the next open enrollment period unless you have a qualifying life event.
 See the FAQs below for more details.

 Frequently Asked Questions About Health Coverage